neuroinformatics-unit/gsoc/GSoC-2025/Ethology: Low-Shot Ethology Detection (Adithya Sau).md

 With expertise in deep learning, experience in API design, and familiarity with napari, I am well-suited for this project.
 My past work on ML-driven object detection and optimization aligns with the project's goals.

 ### Availability
-I have no conflicting commitments till Mid - August after that I may have a mandatory internship from mid-August at my college, but I will find 3 hours/day for GSOC work and get the rest of the work done over the weekend
+I have no conflicting commitments until mid-August, so I’ll be able to fully focus on GSoC during the community bonding and early coding period.
+From mid-August onward, I may have a mandatory internship as part of my college curriculum.
+However, I’ve planned my schedule to ensure I can dedicate at least 3 hours per day on weekdays and more time over weekends to continue making consistent progress on the project.

 ## GSoC